-Discovering a discrepancy in a background check can be concerning, but it’s a common issue often caused by data errors, such as misspelled names or incorrect dates.
-Here’s how to address these inaccuracies effectively.
+Discovering a discrepancy in a background check can be concerning, but it is a common issue often caused by data errors, such as misspelled names or incorrect dates.
+Here are the ways how to address these inaccuracies effectively.

 Steps to Resolve Discrepancies